 - Discuss the issue further in private or offline.

-We’ll go into more detail below about each step in the process, and we’ll do so with the help of a real-world example from Farmhouse Chicago.
-With each step, we will underline a specific part of the review that meets our criteria for a great review response.
+We’ll go into more detail below about each step in the process with the help of a real-world example from Farmhouse Chicago.
+Each step underlines a specific part of the Farmhouse’s reply that meets the standard of a great review response.

 Address the Reviewer